daschdrioooo/USB-Pika/README.md

 ### Link to EasyEDA project:
 https://pro.easyeda.com/editor#id=4bd402a712d24e60964939123472a255
 https://oshwlab.com/daschdrioooo/project_yhfozcjy

+(I set the project to public so these links should work now)

 ## Description of project

 This is a hardware project where I've designed a USB hub with a pikachu as the PCB outline.
 It's got one upstream port (USB-C) and four downstream ports (2 USB-C 2 USB-A).
 It was designed on EasyEDA's PCB editor.
 It's also my first ever hardware build!